98 Spare Bedroom Ideas

 Finish the room by adding themed decor.
 You could have artwork that features your favorite artists or characters.
 Create softer mood lighting that creates a darker or more subdued atmosphere.
 Lighting like this creates a more comfortable space that you’ll want to be in longer.

-2. Spare Bedroom Ideas for Guests
+2. Creating a Welcoming Spare Bedroom for Guests

 The most obvious use for your spare room is to turn it into an extra bedroom for overnight guests.
 You don’t have to go all out with a complete bedroom set.
 A guest bed, nightstands, and small dresser will work fine.
 If you don’t want a dresser, you could place a small desk or a large accent chair.